Behavior¶

 - \lexemes '(' [FLAGS]* ')' RE

-command determines the set of lexemes possibly matched by a
+The \lexemes command determines the set of lexemes possibly matched by a

 DFA.
 This is another way to see whether a regular expression does what it should.